Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Heatmor.md

 ---
 Ability1: Gluttony
 Ability2: Flash Fire
+Baby: 'No'
+BookImageName: HOME631.png
+BookShinyImageName: HOME631_s.png
 BoxSprite: SRD-BoxSprite-heatmor.png
+DexCategory: Anteater Pokemon
+DexDescription: "It draws in air through its tail, then transforms it into fire and\
+  \ uses it like a tongue.
+You can see them defending Durant\u2019s colonies from\
+  \ predators so they can be the only ones who can eat them."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 14
+  Feet: 4.6
+  Meters: 1.4
 HiddenAbility: White Smoke
 HomeSprite: SRD-HomeSprite-heatmor.png
 Learnset: '[[SRD-Heatmor-Learnset]]'
 Legendary: 'No'
 Name: Heatmor
 Number: 631
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: heatmor.png
 Type1: Fire
 Type2: ''
+Weight:
+  Hectograms: 580
+  Kilograms: 58.0
+  Pounds: 127.9
 ---

 #PokeroleSRD/Pokedex